 Coronavirus (COVID-19) update for planned appointments

-If your child has a hospital appointment, please read the letter (and text) carefully as it will tell you if your appointment is in person or virtually (telephone or videoconferencing using Attend Anywhere software).
+If your child has a hospital appointment, please read the letter (and text) carefully as it will tell you if your appointment is in person or virtually.

-Please be aware, we are taking some extra steps at this time when visiting our hospital and community sites to make sure you and our staff are safe.
-Find out more about these in our ‘information for visitors’ section below.
+We are taking some extra steps at this time when visiting our hospital and community sites to make sure you and our staff are safe.

 Preparing for surgery